-This gluten-free recipe for Skillet Cranberry Apple Crisp with Pecan Oat Topping has sugar-free options.
-Tender apples, tart cranberries and a sweet crunchy topping makes this a stellar dessert.
+This gluten-free recipe for the best Skillet Cranberry Apple Crisp with Pecan Oat Topping has sugar-free options.
+Tender apples, tart cranberries and a sweet and crunchy buttery pecan topping make this a stellar dessert.

-I adapted this recipe from America's Test Kitchen.
-I wanted a reliable apple crisp recipe to use as a basis for making substitutions for my family's special diets.
+- A reliable recipe: I adapted this recipe from America's Test Kitchen.
+I wanted a reliable stovetop apple crisp recipe to use as a basis for making substitutions for my family's special diets.
 Who better to trust than America's Test Kitchen?!

-I reduced the amount of sugar, added cranberries, substituted a gluten-free flour blend for wheat flour, and have given you the option to use a 0-calorie sweetener.
+- A healthy, family-style dessert: I reduced the amount of sugar, added cranberries, substituted a gluten-free flour blend for wheat flour, and gave you the option to use a 0-calorie sweetener.
 The result?
-A healthy family-style dessert that's special enough for a dinner party, too.
+A healthy family-style cranberry apple dessert that's special enough for a dinner party, too.

-- gluten-free flour blend: I use Bob's Red Mill Gluten Free 1 to 1 Baking Flour
+- gluten-free flour blend: I use Cup4Cup or Bob's Red Mill Gluten Free 1 to 1 Baking Flour

 - pecans: this crisp is delicious with hazelnuts, too.